Gender

 together with:

-David Brody, Efrata College of Education, Jerusalem, Israel
+David Brody, Senior Advisor, Jerusalem, Israel

-Ricardo Goncalvas, Örebrö University, Sweden
+Ricardo Goncalves, Örebrö University, Sweden

 Birgitte Ljunggren, Queen Maud University College of Early Childhood Education, Norway